Richmond County, North Carolina: Geography

-According to the U.S. Census Bureau, the county has a total area of 479.70 sqmi, of which 473.69 sqmi is land and 6.01 sqmi (1.3%) is water.
+According to the U.S. Census Bureau, the county has a total area of 479.70 sqmi, of which 473.69 sqmi is land and 6.01 sqmi (1.25%) is water.
 It is the 38th largest county in the state by land area.
-It is bordered by Montgomery County, Moore County, Scotland County, Anson County, and Marlboro County, South Carolina.
+It is bordered by Montgomery County, Moore County, Scotland County, Anson County, and Marlboro County in South Carolina.
 Richmond lies along the Atlantic Seaboard Fall Line and rests at the convergence of the Piedmont, Sandhills, and Coastal Plain physiographic regions, with the Piedmont making up most of the western part of the county and the Sandhills and Coastal Plain predominating in the center and east.
 The Uwharrie Mountains extend along the county's western border.

-Nearly three-fourths of the county lies within the Pee Dee River drainage basin, with the remainder mostly draining into Drowning Creek, the headwaters of the Lumber River.
+Nearly three-fourths of the county lies within the Great Pee Dee River drainage basin, with the remainder mostly draining into Drowning Creek, the headwaters of the Lumber River.
 The county hosts several lakes/reservoirs (like Blewett Falls Lake) and creeks.
 Most of the county is forested.
 Longleaf pine grows naturally in the area.
-Significant amounts of longleaf pine forest are preserved in the Sandhills Game Land protected area, over half of which is in Richmond County.
+Significant amounts of longleaf pine forest are preserved in the Sandhills Game Land, over half of which is in Richmond County.
+Pee Dee River Game Land is also partially located in the county.
 Agricultural land in Richmond is home to many landbirds, including loggerhead shrike and vesper sparrow.
 The Pee Dee National Wildlife Refuge, which covers part of the county and includes grassland and swamps, hosts numerous migratory waterfowl and white-tailed deer.

 Demographics

 2020 census

-As of the 2020 United States census, there were 42,946 people, 18,380 households, and 11,783 families residing in the county.
+As of the 2020 census, there were 42,946 people, 18,380 households, and 11,783 families residing in the county.

 Richmond County comprises the Rockingham, NC Micropolitan Statistical Area.